spooknik/deepcompressor-guide/README.md

 2. **Remove `fast.yaml`:** Use full grid search (20 grids instead of 5)
 3. **Check your hardware:** 48GB VRAM produces lower quality than 80GB+
 4. **Try different quantization method:** Test `nvfp4.yaml` instead of `int4.yaml`

+### Does this work on Chroma?

+Sadly no. Chroma was developed from Flux Schnell but the model archtecture is different and Deepcompressor / Nunchaku don't support it.
+We need to wait for someone to add support.

+I made an attempt with help from others to merge Chroma info Flux, but the results were subpar and not worth persueing.

+A very good alternative is [CenKreChro](https://civitai.com/models/1836040/cenkrechro), a Krea + Chroma merge.

 ---